 What is Chronic Kidney Disease (CKD)?

 Chronic Kidney Disease (CKD) describes the gradual loss of kidney function over time.
-Waste products are normally filtered out of the blood by the kidneys and excreted in the urine, but cats with CKD end up with an accumulation of these waste products in the bloodstream and suffer symptoms of illness as a consequence.
-CKD occurs over a period of weeks, months, or years and can be deadly for cats.
+The kidneys normally filter waste products out of the blood.
+The waste is then excreted, or released, in the urine.
+Cats with CKD have kidneys that are not functioning properly.
+So, the waste products accumulate in their bloodstream and they suffer from symptoms of this illness.
+CKD occurs over a period of time and can be deadly for cats.

 The cause of CKD is usually difficult to determine.
-Damage to the nephron, the kidney unit that filters the blood, is usually irreversible and can be progressive, and many different diseases can cause CKD.
+Damage to the nephron, the kidney unit that filters the blood, is usually irreversible and progressive.
+Many different diseases can cause Chronic Kidney Disease.
 If your veterinarian cannot determine a definite cause, it is called “idiopathic kidney disease.”

 Signs & Symptoms

-Cats with CKD will typically not show any signs of illness until the kidneys have lost two thirds of their functional ability.
+Cats with CKD typically do not show any signs of illness until the kidneys have lost two thirds of their functional ability.
 At that point, the following signs are often observed:

 - Weight loss and thin body condition